maylemos01/Contrato-NFT/README.md

 # Hello guys
-Hi, this is my first repository created to share the code I developed for my first NFT collection!
+this is my first repository created to share the contract (ERC721) that I developed for my first NFT collection!